durr1602/gyoza/config/README.md

 ### Codon mode

-Please specify the codon mode in the config, meaning the type of degenerate codons you introduced at each position in the specified loci.
+Only needed when the design is set to 'codon'.
+Please edit the corresponding config entry to specify the type of degenerate codons you introduced at each position in the specified loci.
 Currently supported are: "NNN" (default value) or "NNK" for single mutants, "NNN x NNN" or "NNK x NNK" for double mutants (including the corresponding single mutants).
 This is only used to generate the expected sequences for non-barcoded designs.
+In general, it is preferred to select the 'random' mode and filter out mutants with more than 1 or 2 amino acid changes.
+This will skip the generation of expected mutants, looking only at the sequencing dataset, resulting in a much faster and less greedy workflow (in terms of computational resources).
+This functionality will stay for now because in some cases it allows for faster troubleshoot (for example if a library as no coverage at specific positions).

 ### Barcoded design